-Through the 1915(c) waiver program, a state can help people who need LTSS and are Medicaid-eligible by supporting and designing its HCBS services based on their needs.
+Through the 1915(c) waiver program, a state can help people who need LTSS and are Medicaid-eligible by designing its HCBS services based on their needs.
 Waivers vary from state to state, and many states offer more than one type of 1915(c) waiver.

 These waivers cannot be limited to a certain ethnic or racial group but can be limited in other ways:

 - May be statewide or geographically limited in coverage

 - May be limited to a certain medical diagnosis (e.g., mental health, developmental disability)

 This waiver, which may be provided under a state's Medicaid plan, allows the state to provide certain HCBS to people who have incomes lower than 150% of the Federal Poverty Level and do not need to live in a facility to receive care.

 States can set additional requirements for the waiver to target services to groups of people with specific needs.

 This program provides individuals with active roles in the services they receive.
 Through self-directed personal assistance services, participants can: